 9. IWC Pilot’s Watch Double Chronograph Edition Top Gun (2007)

 The first watch bearing the name “Top Gun” joined the IWC Pilot’s Watch squadron in 2007.
 It was this piece, the IWC Pilot’s Watch Double Chronograph Edition Top Gun.
 The name comes from a special training course offered by the United States Navy Fighter Weapons School, the “Strike Fighter Tactics Instructor,” better known by the legendary accolade “Top Gun.”
-In 2012, the Top Gun collection established itself as an independent line within the IWC Pilot’s Watch family, with no fewer than five new models.
+In 2012, the Top Gun collection established itself as an independent line within the IWC Pilot’s Watch family, and grew with several notable new models in 2019.